Fungai-P/SuperHeroAssessment/README.md

  * Logging

 ## Deployment
-A pipleline can be configured to pull the code from the repository, compile it and deploy the artifacts to instances.
+A pipeline can be configured to pull the code from the repository, compile it and deploy the artifacts to AWS EC2 instances.
 The service is scalable and can be placed behind a load balancer.

 ## Notes